grataydesigns/netlify-blog/content/blog/2020-02-26-creating-a-gatsby-theme.md

 ---
-title: Creating a Gatsby theme
+title: Setting up Netlify CMS
 date: 2020-02-25T17:41:57.620Z
-description: Learn how to create a Gatsby theme
+description: Learn how to use Netlify CMS
 ---
-This is how you create a Gatsby theme
+Netlify CMS is cool.